jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts3.md

 #### v.22-23
 >For Moses said, 'The Lord your God will raise up for you a prophet like me from among your own people; you must listen to everything he tells you. <sup>23</sup>Anyone who does not listen to him will be completely cutoff from among his people.'

+Evidence against limited atonement?
+Unbelievers are condemned for their sin of rejecting Christ, not because Christ did not pay the penalty for their sins.
+#jj

 #### v.26
 >When God raised up his servant, he sent him **first to you** to bless you by turning each of you from your wicked ways.

 Peter's hearers are spiritually "heirs of the prophets"; on the prophecies, see comment on 3:18.
 Because Abraham's blessing for the nations/families of the earth (Gen 12:3; 22:18) was to come through Israel, the servant (3:13) had been sent to be the blessing to them first.
 #craigkeener

+Thank you, Lord, for your discipline.
+Thank you for blessing me by turning me from my addiction of YouTube, gluttony, indolence, pride, etc. What a blessing to hear your voice!
+Even when it is disciplinary.
+#jj 12/22/2022